THU-KEG/CLEVE/README.md

 ### CAMR

-We still need to use python 2.7 to run CAMR.
+We still need to use Python 2.7 to run CAMR.

 ```shell
 git clone https://github.com/c-amr/camr.git